Apple’s relationship with Donald Trump has become a toxic PR disaster

 Up until yesterday, Apple might have seen more upside than downside in its relationship with Trump.
 It has been selectively spared the full brunt of tariffs on China that most economists and politicians agree have been damaging to the U.S. economy, as well as individual companies and consumers.
 Apple has also been the beneficiary of favorable tweets — for whatever they’re worth — from both Trump and his inner circle, largely avoiding the president’s well-known social media flaming and shaming efforts.

 Over the past 24 hours, however, the optics of the Apple-Trump relationship changed in ways that should embarrass Cook into publicly distancing both himself and Apple from the president.
 As impeachment proceedings continued in Washington, Trump flew in and out of Texas solely to attend a media event arranged by Apple, where he was presented with a metal plaque commemorating the Mac Pro’s “assembled in USA” status, a moment he filmed and shared in reelection campaign advertising.
-As cameras flashed, Trump falsely claimed that the factory — which has been making Mac Pros for years — wouldn’t have opened without his leadership, then spent the balance of the event attacking both the U.S. media and Congress, all as Cook stood by and said nothing.
+As cameras flashed, Trump falsely claimed that the factory — which has been making Mac Pros for years — wouldn’t have opened without his leadership, then spent the balance of the event attacking both Congress and the U.S. media, which Apple represents and distributes through both Apple News and Apple News+, all as Cook stood by and said nothing.

 Tim Cook’s decision to continue embracing Trump through everything — the early public dissolution of a business advisory council over Administration policies, continued attacks on both China and U.S. immigrants, and now the ignominious spectacle of impeachment hearings — made this moment possible.
 Without Apple’s participation, there would have been no Mac Pro factory backdrop for upbeat reelection ads, nor any apparent embrace of this president by mainstream tech leaders, who have largely shunned him.
 Even Mark Zuckerberg, someone who needs as much government support as he can get, downplayed his recent invitation to dine with Trump at the White House.